mafintosh/dns-packet/README.md

 }
 ```

-When encoding, scalar values are converted to an array and strings are converted to an UTF-8 encoded Buffer.
+When encoding, scalar values are converted to an array and strings are converted to UTF-8 encoded Buffers.
 An error is `thrown` if a string or Buffer is empty.

 When decoding, an array of Buffer is always returned.